Site iconJava PDF Blog

 For the Curious Techies

 For those of you who want to understand the PDF file format —perhaps you’re a developer or just super curious—you can dig into its structure by viewing the PDF objects (the building blocks of the file).
+PDF dictionary is one of the key parts of the the object.
 Finding out the PDF version is also useful for development, as it helps you understand the specific features available in that file.
+We also have an article for you around FAQs about the file format.

 So, in a nutshell: PDFs are your best friend when you want to share documents without worrying about messy formatting.
 Just don’t try editing them with a regular text editor—you’ll only end up staring at a sea of random characters.